gbarbalat/predict-missing-REHABase/README.md

 # RQ
 1- Can missing rehab outcome data at baseline at a one year be predicted based on background factors?
 2- What are the specific influence of these background factors on missingness?
-3- Do the predictive model and variable importance vary per diagnosis group and questionnaire/test missing?
+3- Do the predictive model and variable importance vary per diagnosis group and questionnaire/test missing, at baseline and at t1?

 # Data
 - as collected in REHABase